dandavison/open-in-editor/README.md

 ### Installation

-1. Clone this repo and run `python setup.py develop`.

 1. Run `brew install terminal-notifier` and check it's working with `terminal-notifier -message hello`.

 1. Make sure that you are starting the emacs server in your emacs config file: